-The exhibition dates have been extended to March 5, 2021.
+The exhibition's run in Mankato has been extended to March 5, 2021.

 In Mankato, the exhibit will highlight the story of the Watonwan, Blue Earth, and Le Sueur River watersheds — the unique geography, many challenges to water quality, and dedicated efforts by many to make it better.